-On January 1, 2022, the Company's 2019 profits interests awards were collapsed into 790,424 shares of our Class A common stock and 13,255,888 Class A Units.
+On January 1, 2022, certain of the Company's 2019 profits interests awards were collapsed into 790,424 shares of our Class A common stock and 13,255,888 Class A Units.
 The profits interests were collapsed based on their fair values and the relative value of the Company, based on Distributable Earnings attributable to the Operating Company, Distributable Earnings of the applicable subsidiary where such profits interests were held, and the market price of the Company's Class A common stock as of the date of the collapse.
 This resulted in a decrease in net income attributable to non-controlling interests for periods subsequent to January 1, 2022; however, there was a corresponding increase in the number of outstanding Class A Units and shares of our Class A common stock.
 The collapse of the 2019 profits interests awards was partially accounted for as a modification and partially accounted for as cancellations.
 For the 2019 profits interests awards that were cancelled, the Company accelerated the recognition of the unamortized share-based compensation expense amounting to \$0.6 million for the year ended December 31, 2022.

-Issuance of Class A Units for Acquisition
+Issuance of Class A Units for GBC Acquisition

-In January 2022, the Company acquired a 60% interest in GBC's asset and property management business in the GBC Acquisition for consideration of \$0 million, with 50% paid in cash and 50% with 694,412 Class A Units of the Operating Company valued at \$14.9 million, which was based on an average of the Company's closing stock price prior to the closing of the GBC Acquisition.
+In January 2022, the Company acquired a 60% interest in GBC's asset and property management business in the GBC Acquisition for consideration of \$0 million, with 50% paid in cash and 50% paid through the issuance of 694,412 Class A Units of the Operating Company valued at \$14.9 million, which was based on an average of the closing stock price of our Class A common stock prior to the closing of the GBC Acquisition.